fkaag71/ismsaddons/README.md

   * within a page with class scn, if VC < V0 without any effective measure, or VF < VC without any planned measure
   * within a page with class risk, lists all scenarios leading to the risk with such inconsistencies
   * within any other page, lists all scenarios with such inconsistencies

+RECENT CHANGES TO BE FURTHER DOCUMENTED
+For each scenario, measures can now be identified as Measures, Measures2 or Measures3, by decreasing effect on the scenario.
+The corresponding plausibilities are VF, VF2 and VF3.
+An automated Va plausibility is computed and set to VF if all measures in Measures are effective, then VF2 and VF3 where they are complemented with measures from Measures2 and Measures3.

+If the auto configuration attribute is set, Vf is copied to Vc.

+New attributes are also automatically computed for Risks, Vraisemblance as the maximum plausibility of associated scenarios and NiveauRisque as the product of Vraisemblance and Impact.

+When the auto config flag is set, the RISKCHECK macro is disabled.

 A full usage example (in French) has been published in repository https://github.com/fkaag71/smsi-example.